rich-iannone/talk-box/README.md

 ## Code of Conduct

-Please note that the Great Tables project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+Please note that the Talk Box project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
 By participating in this project you agree to abide by its terms.

 ## License